Walter Smith (art educator): Career

-Attitudes towards women's education

-Smith was progressive in his attitudes towards education for women in the fields of art and design, in order that they may be able to become educators in these fields.
+Smith supported education for women in the fields of art and design, in order that they may be able to become educators in these fields.
 In light of the Victorian emphasis on having a profitable occupation, Smith promoted women in art education by pointing out that this would utilize those whose lives were not at that point profitably engaged.
 He also advocated for design careers for women and hoped that new American art schools would not be involved in gender bias.